colbylwilliams/az-bake/README.md

 ## Sandbox

-In the context of `az bake` a _sandbox_ is a collection of resources in a resource group that are used to create (or "bake") custom VM images.
-Its a secure, self-contained environment where Packer will be executed.

-A sandbox is required to use az bake, and can be created using the `az bake sandbox create` command.
+In the context of `az bake`, a _sandbox_ is a collection of resources in a resource group that are used to create (or _"bake"_) custom VM images.
+It's a secure, self-contained environment where Packer will be executed from Azure Container Instance in a private virtual network.
+A sandbox is required to use `az bake`.
+You can be create a new sandbox using the `az bake sandbox create` command.

 Each sandbox includes a: